erutan/sierra-conditions/content/conditions/snow.md

 # Snow Levels

-## Historic Snow Levels
+## CA State Sites

 The [Snow Water Equivalents](https://cdec.water.ca.gov/snowapp/sweq.action) page gives you a good high level overview of where snow levels are at historically.
 Useful in the winter/spring to try and figure out when summer in the alpine will start.

+For more detailed information you need to dig into, check out the [California Data Exchange Center](https://cdec.water.ca.gov/snow/current/snow/) for individual snow levels in various locations.

 ## Snowtel